-This chapter takes a look at the strengthening of collaborations and partnerships among UN entities and other stakeholders.
-Section 3.1 focusses on some existing prominent international collaborations and partnerships, whilst also providing an overview of the composition of these across the 154 identified e-waste initiatives.
-Section 3.2 looks specifically at the response by individuals on the potential for e-waste collaboration and streamlining of projects and programmes.
+This chapter takes a look at the strengthening of collaboration and partnerships among UN entities and other stakeholders.
+Section 3.1 focusses on some existing prominent international collaboration and partnerships, whilst also providing an overview of the composition of these across the 154 identified e-waste initiatives.
+Section 3.2 looks specifically at responses to the survey on the potential for e-waste collaboration and streamlining of projects and programmes.

-3.1) Collaborations and Partnerships
+3.1) Collaboration and Partnerships

-3.1.1) Existing notable collaborations and partnerships
+3.1.1) Existing notable collaboration and partnerships

-A number of partnerships and collaborations across the UN system have been formed among UN entities and other public and private sector stakeholders.
+Across the UN system, several partnerships and cases of collaboration have been formed involving UN entities and other public and private sector stakeholders.
 However, as some previous partnerships have come to a close, such as the Mobile Phone Partnership Initiative by the secretariat of the Basel Convention, in 2011, and its Partnership for Action on Computing Equipment in 2017, the UN system may look for new areas of collaboration around prominent topics on the e-waste agenda.
-The following list provides an overview of collaborations and partnerships across the UN system and other stakeholders.
-This information has been gathered based on a preliminary mapping and the responses of those who completed the survey, and includes prior and existing collaborations and partnerships.
+The following list provides an overview of collaboration and partnerships across the UN system and other stakeholders.
+This information has been gathered based on the mapping exercise and responses by those who completed the survey; it includes prior and existing collaboration and partnerships.